 Whereas the Englishman for Benetton replies:

 "He's crazy.
-I didn't realize I had slowed him down, but he kicked me out.
+I didn't realise I had slowed him down, but he kicked me out.
 I can't believe it".

 "A water leak from the radiator, it made me lost about ten minutes, otherwise I would have cut off some tenths".